Contact Us Today (424) 372-3112

 If you are convicted of DUI in Los Angeles, in violation of California Vehicle Code 23152, the penalties will depend on a range of factors – such as DUI causing injury, prior DUI convictions, and blood alcohol concentration (BAC).

 You can still be convicted of DUI for driving under the influence of drugs or prescription medication.
-Common penalties for a DUI conviction include loss of driving privileges, fines, community service, ignition interlock device, probation, and jail time.
+Common penalties for a DUI conviction include loss of driving privileges, fines, community service, ignition interlock devices, probation, and jail time.

 Field sobriety tests are a primary method used by police officers to determine if a driver has been driving under the influence of drugs, alcohol, or medication.